InterContinental watchful as markets crumble

 The group said first-half global revenue per available room (RevPAR), a key industry measure, grew 6.7 percent, with an 8.2 percent rise in the United States and a 12.7 percent rise in China.
 In July, global RevPAR rose a slightly less 5.6 percent.

-Most hoteliers reporting results recently have been generally upbeat like the business travel-focussed Starwood HOT.N and French Accor (ACCP.PA).
-Marriott MAR.N was more cautious due to weakness in the conference market.
+Most hoteliers reporting results recently have been generally upbeat like the business travel-focused Starwood HOT.N and French Accor (ACCP.PA), while Marriott MAR.N was more cautious due to weakness in the conference market.

 Former finance director Solomons stepped up to replace Chief Executive Cosslett who retired for the group at the end of June, and Solomons will be replaced by finance director of healthcare group BUPA Tom Singer in late September.
 (Reporting by David Jones; Editing by Sophie Walker)